-- In case of certificado de persona física o de empleado público of connection, the Entity is linked to the Signatory / Subscriber through a commercial, labor, school, etc. relationship. - In case of certificado de representante, the entity is represented with broad powers by the Signatory/Subscriber. - In case of certificado de Representante de Persona Jurídica para trámites con las AAPP en QSCD, the Entity is represented with powers by the Signatory/Subscriber for procedures with the AAPP.
+- In the case of the certificate of persona física, de empleado público de vinculación, de Certificat d'actuació de PERSONA FÍSICA al servei de l'ADMINISTRACIÓ, de Certificat d'actuació de PERSONA FÍSICA al servei d'una ORGANITZACIÓ, Certificat d'actuació de PERSONA FÍSICA PROFESSIONAL COL·LEGIAT, the Entity is linked to the Signatory/Subscriber by means of a mercantile, labour, collegiate relation, etc. - In the case of Representante, Certificat d'actuació de REPRESENTANT PERSONA JURÍDICA, the Entity is represented with broad powers by the Signatory/Subscriber. - In case of certificado de Representante de Entidad sin Personalidad Jurídica para trámites con las AAPP en QSCD, the Entity is represented with powers by the Subscriber/Signatory for procedures with the Public Administrations. - In case of certificado de Representante de Entidad sin Personalidad Jurídica para trámites con las AAPP, the Entity is represented with powers by the Signatory / Subscriber for procedures with the AAPP.